-The budget includes expenditures of \$87,300,629 and transfers consisting of \$3,113,950 Governmental Funds capital projects transfers, \$1,131,266 Enterprise Funds capital projects transfers, \$324,000 Capital/CIP Funds capital projects transfers, and \$970,000 Governmental Funds vehicles/equipment projects transfers for total appropriations of \$92,839,845.
+The budget includes expenditures of \$91,629,372, transfers of \$86,000 to operating funds, transfers of \$5,919,315 to Governmental Funds capital/CIP projects, transfers of \$2,646,000 to Enterprise Funds capital projects, and transfers of \$1,175,000 to the Vehicles and Equipment fund for total appropriations of \$101,455,687.
 This budget is representative of the County's long-standing tradition of providing historic levels of service to the citizens of Fayette County while maintaining fiscal and managerial conservatism.
-The Board of Commissioners and its staff continue to work diligently in identifying and allocating resources even during this period when the county and the nation are recovering from the slowdown of the economy during the recent recession.
-The Board's prudent leadership and direction allows the organization to deliver services in a manner that most effectively, efficiently, and economically meets the dynamic needs of a still growing Metropolitan Atlanta suburban community with a current estimated population of 112,300 as of April 1, 2016.
+The Board of Commissioners and its staff continue to work diligently in identifying and allocating resources even during this period when the county and the nation as a whole, have recovered from the slowdown of the economy during the recent recession.
+The Board's prudent leadership and direction allows the organization to deliver services in a manner that most effectively, efficiently, and economically meets the dynamic needs of a still growing Metropolitan Atlanta suburban community with a current estimated population of 114,000 as of April 1, 2017.